gophersatwork/granular/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open a discussion.
-An easy onboarding for contributor can be found [here](arch.md)
+An easy onboarding for a new contributor can be found [here](arch.md)

 ## License